ESPmiibo/ESPmiibo/README.txt

 Warnings:

     Sometimes it can damage NTags during the initial write.
-This is only a problem when programming blank cards, your Amiibos will not be harmed.
+This is only a problem when programming fresh blank cards, your Amiibos will not be harmed.
 You can however lose cards if you aren't careful when flashing them.
 I recommend having them sit on the reader rather than holding them.

 Known Issues:
     local.ip/edit won't load right when connected directly to the esp8266 as an acces point.
 Hope to fix in future